Parasitic wasp on a white flower, aiding aphid control.

 Studies show that beneficial nematodes are present in soils around the world.
 When the nematodes are released into the soil, they will find the larvae and pupae of the pests.
 They can do this by sensing the carbon dioxide and heat that they can generate.

-Meanwhile, they can enter the pests' bodies through their orifices.
-Sometimes, they also stick directly to their skin.
-Furthermore, they will continue to feed on the pests' remains and multiply when needed.
-They do this before exhausting it and leaving it to look for another food source.
+Meanwhile, they can enter the pests' bodies through their orifices, sometimes sticking directly to their skin.
+They will continue to feed on the pests' remains and multiply when needed, exhausting the body before leaving it to look for another food source.

-Remember that the nematodes do not prey on earthworms, ladybugs, and other beneficial insects.
+Remember that nematodes do not prey on earthworms, ladybugs, and other beneficial insects.
 They are also harmless to plants, animals, and humans.
-Since these organisms consume their hosts in the soil, they do not leave any traces behind.
+Since these organisms consume their hosts in the soil, they leave no traces behind.

 As such, it is challenging to find evidence of their effectiveness.
 However, they are appropriate for gardens, lawns, shrubs, and trees.
 They must have moist conditions to facilitate more significant movement underneath the soil.